arsantodiaz/minimalspringmvcsample/README.md

 Visit http://codingtricks.fidibuy.com, I'm blogging about this sample web app and other topics.

-This branch (M2) contains an example of using AngularJs to create a client side grid control with thymeleaf powered content
+This branch (M3) contains an example of using AngularJs to create a client side grid control with thymeleaf powered content, writte in TypeScript